 - Nutrition may need to be delivered through a tube connected to your stomach or intestine.

-- If your bowels needs to rest, nutrition may be given through your vein.
+- If your bowels need to rest, nutrition may be given as an IV.

 - Antibiotics may be prescribed to help prevent or control infection.

 - A drain may be attached to your wound to collect leakage from the fistula.

 - If the fistulas do not heal, then part of the intestine may need to be removed.

 There are no current guidelines to prevent fistulas.